Vyral/base-template/_drafts/3-reasons-that-our-fall-market-is-going-to-be-hot.md

 {% include youtube.html %}

-I think that our fall market is going to be hot.
-Today I will explain why.
+<center>I think that our fall market is going to be hot.
+Today I will explain why.</center>

 This fall market is going to be huge for real estate in Hudson County.
 Why?
 Let's take a look.